 on the system.

 By editing (or creating if missing) these files, a system administer implements access policy for the applications and servers on the host.
 Don't forget that other security systems may also require configuration to implement a host's access policies, including firewalls, TCP Wrappers, file permissions and ACLs, group memberships, SE Linux policy files, service configuration files, SASL, and so on.

 SASL is a framework for authentication mechanism negotiation.
 A server can advertise one or more authentication mechanisms to clients, and the two can agree on which one to use.
-It is not uncommon to have SASL configured to use PAM.
+(Most mail servers use this.)
+It is not uncommon to have SASL configured to allow the use of PAM.
 See Cyrus SASL for System Administrators and RFC-4422 for more information on SASL.

 PAM modules are usually stored in the

 ls” of this directory to see what PAM modules